simulogics/airlinesim-docs/content/docs/beginners-guide/cabin-configuration/index.md

 Here's some general advice to help you with the cabin configuration process:

-* One flight attendant per class: Every class needs at least one flight attendant.
+* **One flight attendant per class**: Every class needs at least one flight attendant.
 Even if you only install two first class seats, you still have to assign a flight attendant to your first class.
 Keep in mind that your staff works 8 hour shifts, so if you're flying for 20 hours a day, one flight attendant equals multiple employees on your payroll.

-Additional flight attendants: The number of additional flight attendants is up to you, but passengers appreciate the attention.
+* **Additional flight attendants**: The number of additional flight attendants is up to you, but passengers appreciate the attention.
 A higher rating may be worth the extra salaries.

-* Economy vs. Business: As the business class usually has bigger seats, better service and less passengers per flight attendant, two economy passengers may be more profitable than one business class customer.
+* **Economy vs. Business**: As the business class usually has bigger seats, better service and less passengers per flight attendant, two economy passengers may be more profitable than one business class customer.
 Just remember to take the costs into account when setting up your cabin.

-* First Class: If you find it difficult to fill the first class on some routes, you can try offering it only on long-haul routes of 2,000 km and above or even leaving it out entirely in some planes.
+* **First Class**: If you find it difficult to fill the first class on some routes, you can try offering it only on long-haul routes of 2,000 km and above or even leaving it out entirely in some planes.

-* Check your configuration: After creating a cabin, double check it.
+* **Check your configuration**: After creating a cabin, double check it.
 Once we assign it to the aircraft in the next step, you can't even add a flight attendant without completely refurbishing your plane.

-* Changing cabins: If you change the cabin configuration of an aircraft, the new setup will be used after 3 days.
+* **Changing cabins**: If you change the cabin configuration of an aircraft, the new setup will be used after 3 days.

 ## What do passengers expect ?